BelledonneCommunications/linphone-iphone/README.md

 - pod install
 It will download the linphone library from our gitlab repository so you don't have to build anything yourelf.

-Then open linphone.xcworkspace file (instead of linphone.xcodeproj) to install the app.
+Then open linphone.xcworkspace (instead of linphone.xcodeproj) to install the app.

 # Testing the application